 Tank size: 10 gallons for babies.
 30-40 gallons for juveniles/adults.

 Tank type: .
 Standard rectangle.
 Provide a good amount of floor space.

 Lighting: Both a heat pad and a dimmable heat lamp are recommended for snakes living in glass tanks.
 Thermostats are also helpful.
 Full spectrum UVB lighting is not required for this species but is highly recommended for all reptiles for overall welfare.

 Substrate and furniture: Soil, bark or coconut fiber substrate 2” deep or deeper.
 Sphagnum moss should be present in parts of the enclosure on top of the substrate but not covering it completely.
 Provide a water dish that is large enough for the snake to curl up into for soaking.

-Handling: Blood Pythons tolerate gentle handling well and can be handled a few times per week.
-Just watch for signs of stress and try to limit sessions to 30-45 minutes.
+Handling: Blood Pythons have been known to be defensive and bitey but individuals who have been worked with enough tolerate can gentle handling well, especially when they’ve been handled since babies.
+A blood python that is used to being held can be handled a few times per week.
+Just watch for signs of stress and try to limit sessions to 20 minutes.

 When not to handle: After the snake has eaten, give them 2-3 days to digest their food before handling them again.
 When you first bring the snake home or move it to a new enclosure, wait at least 3 days before handling it to give it a chance to settle in to the new environment.